International Surrogacy & Adoption

 First and foremost you should ensure that the surrogate mother has waived her rights to the baby.
-If one or both of you are the child’s biological parent, you can apply for a parental order within six months of the baby’s birth.
+If one or both of you are the child’s biological parent, you can apply for a parental order .
 This will give you both equal rights in relation to the baby.
-If more than six months have elapsed since the birth of the baby, or if neither of you have a biological connection to the child, save in exceptional circumstances, you will need to apply to adopt the baby.
-This will require the involvement of a registered adoption agency.
-There may also be significant immigration issues for the baby.
+However,there may also be significant immigration issues for the baby.

 What is a parental order?

 Under UK law, a parental order transfers the rights and obligations of parentage to the intended parent(s), providing certain conditions are met.
-Applications for a parental order must generally be made to the court within six months of the birth of the child.
-To obtain a parental order, at least one of the couple (or individual applicant if relevant) making the application must be genetically related to the baby i.e. be the egg or sperm provider.
+Applications for a parental order should be made promptly To obtain a parental order, at least one of the couple (or individual applicant if relevant) making the application must be genetically related to the baby i.e. be the egg or sperm provider.
 A parental order reassigns parenthood, extinguishing the parental status of the surrogate parents, and confers full parental status and parental responsibility on both intended parents or the single parent where applicable.
 If the child is born abroad, the intended parents can apply for a parental order only if they are living (or domiciled) in the UK.

 Why would I use adoption rather than a parental order?

-If you cannot apply for a parental order because neither of you are genetically related to the child (donor egg and donor sperm or donor embryos were used) or if more than six months have elapsed since the birth of the child, then (save in exceptional circumstances) adoption of the child is the only available option.
+If you cannot apply for a parental order because neither of you are genetically related to the child (donor egg and donor sperm or donor embryos were used) or if more than six months have elapsed since the birth of the child and the court refuses to extend the period then (save in exceptional circumstances) adoption of the child is the only available option.
 This means that a registered adoption agency must be involved in the surrogacy process.